edespino/cloudberry-site/docs/sql-stmts/alter-procedure.md

 ## Notes

-Cloudberry Database has limitations on the use of functions defined as `STABLE` or `VOLATILE`.
+Apache Cloudberry has limitations on the use of functions defined as `STABLE` or `VOLATILE`.
 See [CREATE FUNCTION](/docs/sql-stmts/create-function.md) for more information.

 ## Examples